-The nursery was established by the British in 1913 to grow and develop plants for the new city of Delhi.
+The nursery was established by the British in 1913 to grow and develop plans for the new city of Delhi.
 It was taken over by the CPWD in 1945.
-At present, it houses the largest collection of tree species found in capital, including some rare ones.
+At present, it houses the largest collection of tree species found in the capital, including some rare ones.

 The focus is also on developing a wide range of habitats within the nursery.
 It is fast becoming a fascinating site for birdwatching.
 Officials said the project aims at ecological restoration too.